5 Industries Excelling at Multilingual Customer Service

 Most businesses offer customer service through a combination of these channels:

 This article explores the industries and brands that have successfully adopted multilingual customer service to better customer experience, increase customer loyalty, and boost sales.

 Travel and Hospitality

 Millions of people travel for business or leisure every year.
 Along with the sights, experiences, and cuisine, language is an integral part of travel.
 The travel industry has recognised this factor and understands that to be hospitable, they must offer native language support.

 This year, however, travel has dramatically reduced since the onset of the COVID-19 pandemic.
 With millions of people under lockdowns, it’s no surprise that even a short trip away from home is looked upon as a newfound experience.

-I realized this on an emergency flight a few weeks ago.
-Mask, face shield, and sanitizer in tow, I paid close attention to the instructions during the in-flight announcements by the Indigo crew.
+I realised this on an emergency flight a few weeks ago.
+Mask, face shield, and sanitiser in tow, I paid close attention to the instructions during the in-flight announcements by the Indigo crew.
 I’m glad I did because I caught a line that I seemed to have missed earlier:

 “The crew on-board this flight speaks two languages, English and Hindi.”